 Skip to content

-• ✅ One of the supported operating systems:
+• A fresh installation of one of the supported operating systems:

 • Rocky Linux 8/9+ (recommended)